RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 The Game supported the Nintendo Memory Cards known as Controller Paks to save the players progress.
 You can find most of the code that implemented this feature in `control.h` and of course `control.c`.

 First the header file defines some important variables for the use of saving data to the controller paks.

 One is the global `ControllerPak` variable which is an instance of `OSPfs` a Nintendo defined type from the official SDK that resides in the OS package.

-Pfs presumably stands for Pak FileSystem as the memory pak has a very basic file ssystem for saving blocks or `notes` as they seem to be called in the n64 documentation.
+The OS is just for Operating System but `Pfs` presumably stands for Pak FileSystem as the memory pak has a very basic file ssystem for saving blocks or `notes` as they seem to be called in the n64 documentation.
 ```c
 extern OSPfs        ControllerPak ;
 ```